 But not all of these “magic bullet” remedies are so innocuous, and some sound like they could do more harm than good if you're unfamiliar.
 Here, we delve into a world of fascinating hangover cures, from morning-after offal soups to pickled eyeballs to raw-egg shooters.

-Cow intestine, calves’ feet, and milk: these are the three main ingredients in khashi, the slippery white stew that Georgians swear by as a hangover panacea.
-Invented by peasants who couldn’t afford better cuts of meat, this proletariat dish eventually caught on with every echelon of Georgian society for its purported deliciousness and curative properties.
-Though boiled stomach might be the last thing you’d want to put in your stomach after a night out, the Georgians could be onto something, since collagen, a structural protein abundant in tripe, is said to reduce inflammation.
+Cow intestine, calves' feet, and milk: these are the three main ingredients in khashi, the slippery white stew that Georgians (of the Caucasus, not the Peach State) swear by as a hangover panacea.
+Invented by peasants who couldn't afford better cuts of meat, this proletariat dish eventually caught on with every echelon of Georgian society for its purported deliciousness and curative properties.
+Though boiled stomach might be the last thing you'd want to put in your stomach after a night out, the Georgians could be onto something, since collagen, a structural protein abundant in tripe, is said to reduce inflammation.